-Easy Code Masm macros (All Project Type)
+Easy Code Masm Macros (All Project Type)

-Some useful macros are included internally in Easy Code.
-Their names are colorized as Easy Code reserved words (see Settings menu).
-As they are built-in, you can use them when you like along the code.These macros have the following syntax:
+Some useful macros can be used in Easy Code projects (both, visual and classic) by checking the Easy Code macros option in the Project Properties.
+Their names are colorized as Easy Code reserved words (see Settings menu) and you can use them when you like along the code.
+These macros, being in the ECMacros.asm file of the Easy Code Macros subfolder, have the following syntax:

 Color byRed, byGreen, byBlue